 For more information on how to apply,

-SMSI expression of interest forms are available on the FUSE website.
+SMSI expression of interest forms is available on the FUSE website.

 You may be eligible to apply even if your senior method only covers part of the 7-10 curriculum and you would like to strengthen your knowledge across the discipline.